“Mum and Dad are fighting again.”

 Remember, communication (and miscommunication) not only consists of words but facial expressions, tone of voice, gestures and other cues.

 In human evolution, we had gestures before we had language.
 That means that the non-verbal cues we use – including eye rolling, heavy sighs and tapping fingers – communicate far louder than any words that we say.

 In business and relationships there are many issues that need to be discussed and decisions made.
 How that is done and how we communicate in the situations we face, is a major impactor on the culture and success of the business and our relationships.

 It is important to remind ourselves in any conflict situation that those two different interpretations, reactions, responses and perspectives are right from each individual’s perspective.

 More often than not, one of the greatest enemies of open and honest communication is making the other person wrong.

-Inevitably, if Person A does not ensure that Person B receives the message the way they intended, then unsurprisingly, Person B goes and does something different to what Person A wanted!
+Inevitably, if person A does not ensure that person B receives the message that they intended, then unsurprisingly, person B goes and does something different to what person A wanted!
 This is typically how most arguments start.

 So, it’s quite possible that your partner is not being deliberately hard to get along with, it’s just how they’ve interpreted what you’ve said to them!